Equivariant Functors and Sheaves: Introduction

 of sheaves on $G \times X$.
 These isomorphisms had to satisfy a certain cocycle condition that was equivalent to being compatible with the group action of $G$ on $X$ (cf.\@ Definition \ref{Defn: GIT Cocycle}), but this definition at least implies that for any point $(g,x) \in G \times X$ we have an isomorphism fitting into a commuting diagram

 so the sheaf $\Fscr$ is suitably stable along the $G$-orbits of points of $X$.

 While this definition of equivariant sheaves is straightforward to understand and work with, it is poorly behaved with respect to the categorical techniques we use when studying cohomology of sheaves and the general six functor formalism that comes with derived algebraic geometry.
 In particular, in Chapter \ref{Chapter Intro Comparison} we give an explicit example due to Torsten Ekedahl (cf.\@ \cite{Torsten}) of a situation in which the collection of compelexes $A \in D^b_c(X)_0$ with an isomorphism $\theta:\alpha_X^{\ast} A \to \pi_2^{\ast}A$ as above need not even be a triangulated category.
+Let us spell out explicitly what we want out of an equivariant ($\ell$-adic) derived category:

-While it may seem like perhaps we were being too flippant with our approach towards a derived category, it is even worse than it may first appear.
-Given a candidate for an equivariant derived category $\Dscr_G(X)$ over a left $G$-variety $X$, there should always be a forgetful functor $\Dscr_G(X) \to D_c^b(X)$ which commutes with all the relevant six functors in the six functor formalism; in particular, for a $G$-equivariant morphism $f:X \to Y$ of left $G$-varieties, there should be an equivariant push/pull adjunction
+\begin{desiderata}[{\cite[Desideratum 6.2.1]{PramodBook}}] For every smooth algebraic group $G$ over a field $K$ and for every quasi-projective left $G$-variety $X$, there should be a category $\DbeqQl{X}$ with the following properties: \begin{itemize} \item The category $\DbeqQl{X}$ needs to be triangulated; \item There exist $t$-structures $t_{\text{stand}}$ and $t_{\text{per}}$ on $\DbeqQl{X}$ which induce equivalences of categories